eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 ## How to trigger the CI Workflow?

-The provided GitHub workflows are used to build the container image for the Vehicle App, run unit and integration tests and collect the test results.
+The provided GitHub workflows are used to build the container image for the _Vehicle App_, run unit and integration tests and collect the test results.

 The CI Workflow will be triggered by pushing a change to the main branch of your repository: